Samantha-Ruth/Budget-Tracker/README.md

 The goal of this app was to create a PWA that behaved like an app and maintained functionality with and without an internet connection.
 A user can enter deposits and withdrawls and the app will track these transactions even when the interenet connection is spotty.

 This project helped me understand what PWA's are and how they maintain functionality without an internet connection.
-I learned how to audit my project using Google Lighthouse, and how to create a service worker (that intercepts fetch requests) from scratch and how to generate a manifest.
+I learned how to audit my project using Google Lighthouse, and how to create a service worker (that intercepts fetch requests) from scratch, how to utitlize indexedDB for offline functionality, and how to generate a manifest.

 ![Budget Tracker](https://user-images.githubusercontent.com/64170123/187012953-fe9fe7f6-559c-4c9b-855a-2bbda5ecfb12.jpg)